What is Cotswold Morris?

 It was once said that a Cotswold Morris side was made of "Six fools and one dancer" The inference here was that the Fool was actually the best dancer.
 Indeed in some cases he was the Squire or leader of the side.
 He is also the master of ceremonies and a link between the audience and the dancers.

 The fool is the most important character surviving in the Cotswold Morris.
 He prepares the dancing site by "sweeping it" with a heifer's tail that symbolises purity.
 He also berates the dancers and audience with a sow's bladder that represents fertility.
 These magical activities supplement the dancers' white handkerchiefs and bells which are supposed to frighten away evil spirits.
-The Bedford fool traditionally wore a Warwickshire shepherd's smock made by a lady in Wootton.

 Another character in the Cotswold Morris was the Man/woman or Maid Marian.
 Bedford now only use a Man/woman "Bessie or Betsy" as "the Lady" in the Plough Play.